sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 One possible option would be to use glibc and only compile the libm bits.
 (Thought glibc is a bit dodgy on the precision side in some areas).

+Another possible thing to look at is [[http://lipforge.ens-lyon.fr/www/crlibm/index.html]].

 === pynac (optimizing data structures) ===

 As the symbolics backend, [[http://pynac.sagemath.org|Pynac]] is a fundamental component of Sage.